-It is the role of staff to understand the issues of radicalisation, are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+It is the role of staff to understand the issues of radicalisation, are able to recognise the signs of susceptibility and of radicalisation and know how to refer their concerns.

 Curriculum

 We are committed to ensuring that our students are offered a broad and balanced curriculum.